kai687/sphinxawesome-theme/docs/how-to/customize.md

 depending on the context.

 `without-sidebar.html`
 : Template without navigation sidebar.
-This template is used, when the theme option {confval}`show_nav` is set to `False`, or when you set `layout: "without-sidebar"` in the front matter of your Markdown document.
+This template is used when the option {confval}`show_nav` is set to `False`, or when you set `layout: "without-sidebar"` in the front matter of your Markdown document.
 This template extends the main template `layout`